-Robert Nairn teaches double bass, excerpts classes, and bass ensembles, coaches chamber music, and directs the University's Baroque Ensemble.
-A native of Australia, he received his bachelor of music with distinction from the Canberra School of Music and a post-graduate diploma from the Berlin Musikhochschule by courtesy of a two-year DAAD German Government Scholarship.
-He has lived and worked in Germany, England, Australia and the United States.
+Robert Nairn teaches double bass, excerpt classes, bass ensembles, coaches chamber music, and directs the University's Baroque Ensemble.
+A native of Australia, he received his bachelor’s degree from the Canberra School of Music and a post-graduate diploma from the Berlin Musikhochschule, courtesy of a two-year DAAD German Government Scholarship.
+He has lived and worked in Germany, England, Australia, and the United States.

 His teachers have included Klaus Stoll, Tom Martin, and Max McBride.
-He has performed with the Pittsburgh Symphony Orchestra, the London Philharmonic, the English Chamber Orchestra, the Bavarian Radio Symphony Orchestra, the London Sinfonietta, and the Melbourne Symphony Orchestra.
-He has been guest principal bassist with the Halle Orchestra, the London Mozart Players, and the Sydney Symphony Orchestra, and principal bass with the Australian Chamber Orchestra and the Adelaide Symphony Orchestra.
+He has performed with the Pittsburgh Symphony Orchestra, the London Philharmonic, the English, Scottish and Australian chamber orchestras, the Bavarian Radio Symphony Orchestra, Oslo Philharmonic, Gothenberg Symphony, Baltimore Symphony, Halle Orchestra, the London Sinfonietta, and the Sydney, Adelaide and Melbourne symphony orchestras.

-International festivals include Salzburg, Baden-Baden, Aldeburgh, Glyndebourne, Schleswig-Holstein, and the London ‘Proms’ under such conductors as Sir Simon Rattle, Leonard Bernstein, Kurt Mazur, Sir John Elliot Gardiner, Maris Jansons, Sir Roger Norrington, Sir Charles Mackeras, Christoph Eschenbach, Lorin Maazel, Kent Negano, and Franz Brüggen.
-He has performed at such international venues as Carnegie Hall, Lincoln Center, Wigmore Hall, Concertgebouw, La Scala, Le Châtelet, Leningrad Philharmonic, Berlin Philharmonie, Teatro Colôn, Konzerthaus and Musikverein (Vienna), and the Sydney Opera House.
+He has appeared at numerous international festivals, including events in Salzburg, Baden-Baden, Aldeburgh, Glyndebourne, Schleswig-Holstein, and the London ‘Proms’ under such conductors as Sir Simon Rattle, Leonard Bernstein, Kurt Mazur, Sir John Elliot Gardiner, Maris Jansons, Sir Roger Norrington, Sir Charles Mackeras, Christoph Eschenbach, Lorin Maazel, Kent Nagano, and Franz Brüggen.
+He has also performed in the world’s most famous concert venues: Carnegie Hall, Lincoln Center, Wigmore Hall, Concertgebouw, La Scala, Le Châtelet, Leningrad, Berlin, Teatro Colôn, Konzerthaus, Musikverein (Vienna), and the Sydney Opera House.

-He has commissioned and premiered more than forty newly commissioned works for solo double bass and chamber groups and worked extensively with such groups as the London Sinfonietta, Gruppe Neue Musik Berlin, Australysis, the Music Theatre of Wales, and the Sydney Alpha Ensemble.
+Nairn has commissioned and premiered more than forty newly commissioned works for solo double bass and chamber groups, and he has worked extensively with the London Sinfonietta, Gruppe Neue Musik Berlin, Australysis, the Music Theatre of Wales, and the Sydney Alpha Ensemble.
 He premiered a new concerto by Barry Conyngham in 2009, and other current commissions include works by Elena Kats Chernin, Michael Berkeley, and Peter Askim.
-In 2008 he was awarded a Howard Foundation Fellowship to continue commissioning new works by Australian composers.
-A CD of works by Australian composers is due in fall 2012.
+In 2008, he was awarded a Howard Foundation Fellowship to continue commissioning new works by Australian composers.
+Two CD’s featuring of works by Australian composers will be released in 2016.

-As a soloist he has performed concerti with the Gruppe Neue Musik (Berlin), the Australian Chamber Orchestra, and Darwin and Adelaide symphony orchestras (including Bottesini's "Passiona Amoroso" with Gary Karr), and has given many recitals in Europe, Scandinavia, China, the United States, and Australia.
+As a soloist he has performed concerti with the Gruppe Neue Musik (Berlin), the Australian Chamber Orchestra, and Darwin and Adelaide symphony orchestras (including Bottesini's "Passiona Amoroso" with Gary Karr).
+In addition, he has given solo recitals in Europe, Scandinavia, China, United States, and Australia.

-Nairn was president of the International Society of Bassists in 2009-10, and in June 2009 hosted the ISB convention at Penn State, an event that brought together more than 1,300 musicians from thirty-seven countries for six days.
+He served as president of the International Society of Bassists in 2009-10 and hosted the ISB convention at Penn State in 2009, an event that brought together more than 1,300 musicians from 37 countries for six days.

 Requiem in D minor, K626